 About this recipe

-- Easy to make: it comes together very quickly, especially if using leftover chicken or rotisserie chicken.
+- Easy to make: it comes together quickly, especially if using leftover or rotisserie chicken.

-- Chicken: this is a great recipe for using leftover grilled or roasted chicken, or rotisserie chicken.
-But any type of cooked chicken works.
-I like a mix of white and dark meat (chicken breasts and thighs) but choose your favorite.
+- Chicken: this is an excellent recipe for using leftover grilled or roasted chicken or rotisserie chicken.
+But any cooked chicken works.
+I like a mix of white and dark meat (chicken breasts and thighs), but choose your favorite.

 - Cheese: many recipes call for Oaxaca cheese, which can be bought online but is not easily available.
-When I can't find it, I substitute it for mozzarella and Monterrey Jack or Swiss cheeses.
+When I can't find it, I substitute it for mozzarella, Monterrey Jack, or Swiss cheese.

 - Cream: any type works fine (whipping, heavy or double).